Use string as random seed in R

 because what if the user uses characters like space to separate their first name and last name, or use numbers or etc. Yes, we can expand that vector, but ... isn't that waste of time?

 So let's get to the second method.
-There are many ways to do this.
-You can perhaps use an instance of CyberChef to play around and find some ways.
+There are many ways to do this as well.
+You can perhaps use an instance of CyberChef to play around, use your creativity, and find a way.

-For instance I quickly put together this recipe: "mehrad" -> to decimal -> sum
+For instance, I quickly put together this simple recipe: "mehrad" -> to decimal -> sum

 which you can see it here.
-This is very simple method and it definitly does not create unique number for every string (i.e hash collision) but it is good enough.
-If you want to create a unique one, which will be a definit overkill in all aspects for such use-case, you can use one of the hashing algorithms but you would need third-party packages (e.g [openssl
+This is very simple method and it definitely does not create unique number for every string (i.e hash collision) but it is good enough.
+If you want to create a unique one, which will be a definite overkill in all aspects for such use-case, you can use one of the hashing algorithms but you would need third-party packages such as openssl

 So here I would just go with the plan above and use only things in the base